Cyber Insurance Coverage Checklist: 5 Security Items

 Carriers who require EDR as a security control should accept XDR as a solution.
-And with the main objective being to improve security maturity, organisations should be looking to enhance detection and response capabilities beyond EDR with XDR.
+And with the main objective being to improve security maturity, organizations should be looking to enhance detection and response capabilities beyond EDR with XDR.

 XDR is simply an extension of EDR.
 Whereas EDR only detects at the endpoint level, XDR can collect and correlate threat activity data across endpoints plus servers, cloud, networks, and email.
-Done well, XDR can help to contextualise threat data, providing only critical alerts instead of bogging down security teams with false positives.
+Done well, XDR can help to contextualize threat data, providing only critical alerts instead of bogging down security teams with false positives.

 With a graphical, attack-centric timeline view, SOCs can better understand how the user got infected, the first point of entry, how the threat spread, and a host of other helpful data to limit the scope of an attack.

-As previously mentioned, carriers want to see if an organisation has implemented the necessary security tools to stop ransomware.
+As previously mentioned, carriers want to see if an organization has implemented the necessary security tools to stop ransomware.
 When XDR is combined with ZTNA, you have a better chance at combating costly ransomware attacks.

 With this approach, your security posture is enhanced, and you can effectively demonstrate how to stop ransomware attacks to cyber insurers.

 In the event of a zero- or n-day event, lost revenue from business downtime as well as repair, PR, and legal associated costs are usually covered under cyber insurance.
-Thus, underwriters want to see if an organisation has an effective patch management strategy in place before providing a quote.
+Thus, underwriters want to see if an organization has an effective patch management strategy in place before providing a quote.

 The days of patching everything are gone.
 The time to attack is shrinking as exploits to vulnerable systems occur in just minutes, not days.
 For example, it only took the hacking group Hafnium five minutes to start scanning for vulnerabilities after Microsoft announced a zero-day vulnerability found in Microsoft Exchange Server.
 And while cybercriminals are quick to strike, it can take days for the vendor to release a patch, leaving your system unprotected and your business operations at risk.

-Keep in mind, you’ll need full visibility of the attack surface to effectively prioritise patches; another reason why a unified cybersecurity platform is so valuable to security teams.
+Keep in mind, you’ll need full visibility of the attack surface to effectively prioritize patches; another reason why a unified cybersecurity platform is so valuable to security teams.
 Disparate point products can lead to visibility gaps, which in turn means your patching strategy could be leaving old applications, networks, systems, devices, and servers unprotected.